 Upstate New York is expected to be the first source of recycled battery-grade materials in North America

-Rochester is set to receive a $375 million loan from the Department of Energy to supercharge its Li-Cycle hub.
+Rochester has received a commitment for a $375 million loan from the Department of Energy to supercharge its Li-Cycle hub.

 The facility will produce battery material from lithium-ion batteries for reuse by battery manufacturers and electric vehicle and energy storage producers.